PurcellLab/MHCpLogics/README.md

 # MHCpLogics
 **MHCpLogics version 1.0 (Sep 2023)**

+**MHCpLogics: an interactive machine learning-based tool for unsupervised data visualization and cluster analysis of immunopeptidomes**

 ***ABSTRACT***
 The major histocompatibility complex (MHC) encodes a range of immune response genes, including